 DOCS Mission Statement

-Founded in 2011, the purpose of the Directors of Clinical Skills Courses (DOCS) is to build a cohesive and productive international consortium of educators who direct clinical skills courses for medical students.
+Founded in 2011, the purpose of the Directors of Clinical Skills Education (DOCS) is to build a cohesive and productive international consortium of educators who direct clinical skills education for medical students.
 We aim to promote scholarship, establish best practices, and encourage the exchange of ideas across the continuum of clinical skills education.

 History of DOCS